amyipdev/ssvp/docs/installing.rst

 .. _RPMs:

 First, get the RPM for SSVP.
 This should be from the most recent release on GitHub, and is specific to your distro.
+*Note: SUSE does not use a distro identifier.*

 Next, install the RPM (note that the filename depends on the version and distro):